lsst-tstn/tstn-019/argocd.rst

      - This key holds a list of CSCs that are associated with the app
    * - noSim
      - This key holds a list of CSCs that do not have a simulator capability
+   * - runAsSim
+     - This key holds a list of CSCs that are run in simulator mode at the summit
+   * - indexed
+     - This key holds a set of key-value pairs for indexed components that specify the length of the component name
+   * - indexed.<csc name>
+     - This contains the numeric value specifying the length of the <csc name> key

-CSCs with Special Support
+Apps with Special Support
 -------------------------

-This section will detail any CSC applications that require special support that is outside the supplied chart.
+This section will detail any applications that require special support that is outside the supplied chart.

 Hexapodsim
 ~~~~~~~~~~